oTree-org/oTree/_docs/tutorial.md

 Here is the code from views.py.
 Notes:

 * We use `vars_for_template` to pass the variable `tripled_amount` to the template.
-Django does not let you multiply numbers directly in a template, so this number needs to be calculated in Python code and passed to the template.
+Django does not let you do calculations directly in a template, so this number needs to be calculated in Python code and passed to the template.
 * We define a method `sent_back_amount_choices` to populate the dropdown menu dynamically.
 This is the feature called `{field_name}_choices`, which is explained in the reference documentation.